-2021 \$ million 2020 \$ million
+2022 \$ million 2021 \$ million

-Within one year After two years but within five years - 414 1,249 414
+After one year but within two years After two years but within five years 415 - 414

-414 1,663
+415 414

-25 Deferred income
+24 Deferred income

-- (a) The balance of deferred income at 31 December 2021 includes cash received from property developers for property development sites along the Light Rail; the upfront payment received less the cost of Purchased Rail Assets for the Service Concession; assets and liabilities assumed by MTRCL as part of the merger transaction; and the cost of ACP funded by MTRCL less related amortisation.
+(a) The balance of deferred income at 31 December 2022 includes cash received from property developers for property development sites along the Light Rail; the upfront payment received less the cost of Purchased Rail Assets for the Service Concession; assets and liabilities assumed by MTRCL as part of the merger transaction; and the cost of ACP funded by MTRCL less related amortisation.
 Under the property package of the Rail Merger, the Corporation shall continue to be responsible for the funding of the property enabling works for the eight development sites sold to MTRCL.
 The cash received from property developers will be set off against costs to be incurred by the Corporation in respect of each property development.
 The unutilised balance will be credited to profit or loss when the property enabling works are completed and accepted for development and after taking into account the outstanding risks and obligations in connection with the development, if any, retained by the Corporation.
 The balance relating to the net upfront payment received for the Service Concession and assets and liabilities assumed by MTRCL is being amortised and credited to profit or loss over the Concession Period.
-The balance relating to ACP is being amortised to profit or loss over the shorter of the useful life of the ACP and the remaining Concession Period. - (b) Movements in deferred income comprise:
+The balance relating to ACP is being amortised to profit or loss over the shorter of the useful life of the ACP and the remaining Concession Period.

+(b) Movements in deferred income comprise:

-2021 \$ million 2020 \$ million
+2022 \$ million 2021 \$ million

-Balance at 1 January Deferred income relating to ACP funded by MTRCL Recognised in profit or loss 19,042 2,278 (1,015) 17,267 2,763 (988)
+Balance at 1 January Deferred income relating to ACP funded by MTRCL Recognised in profit or loss 20,305 3,015 (1,294) 19,042 2,278 (1,015)

-Balance at 31 December 20,305 19,042
+Balance at 31 December 22,026 20,305